-Numerical weather prediction (NWP) models are known to possess a distinct moist bias in the midlatitude lower stratosphere which is expected to affect the ability to accurately predict weather and climate.
-This paper investigates the vertical structure of the moist bias in the European Centre for Medium-Range Weather Forecasts (ECMWF) latest global reanalysis ERA5 using a unique multi-campaign data set of highly-resolved water vapour profiles observed with a differential absorption lidar (DIAL) onboard the High Altitude and LOng range research aircraft (HALO).
-In total, 41 flights in the midlatitudes from six field campaigns provide roughly 33000 profiles with humidity varying by four orders of magnitude.
-The observations cover different synoptic situations and seasons and thus are suitable to characterize the strong vertical gradients of moisture in the upper troposphere and lower stratosphere (UTLS).
-The comparison to ERA5 indicates high positive and negative deviations in the UT, which on average lead to a slightly positive bias (15-20 %).
-In the LS, the moist bias rapidly increases up to a maximum of 55 % at 1.3 km altitude above the thermal tropopause (tTP) and decreases again to 15-20 % at 4 km altitude.
-Such a vertical structure is frequently observed, although the magnitude varies from flight to flight.
-The layer depth of increased moist bias is smaller at high tropopause altitudes and larger when the tropopause is low.
-Our results also suggest a seasonality of the moist bias, with the maximum in summer exceeding fall by up to a factor of 3.
-During one field campaign, collocated ozone and water vapour profile observations enable a classification of tropospheric, stratospheric and mixed air using water vapour-ozone correlations.
-It is revealed that the moist bias is high in the mixed air while being small in tropospheric and stratospheric air, which highlights that excessive transport of moisture into the LS plays a decisive role for the formation of the moist bias.
-Our results suggest that a better representation of mixing processes in NWP models could lead to a reduced LS moist bias that, in turn, may lead to more accurate weather and climate forecasts.
-The lower-stratospheric moist bias should be borne in mind for climatological studies using reanalysis data.
+Numerical weather prediction models (NWP) are known to possess a distinct moist bias in the mid-latitude lower stratosphere which is expected to affect the ability to accurately predict weather and climate.
+This paper investigates the vertical structure of this bias in the European Centre for Medium-Range Weather Forecast's (ECMWF) latest global reanalysis ERA5 using a unique multi-campaign data set of highly-resolved water vapor profiles observed with a differential absorption lidar (DIAL) onboard the High Altitude and LOng Range Research Aircraft (HALO).
+In total, 41 flights in the midlatitudes provide more than 31000 humidity profiles varying by four orders of magnitude.
+The data set covers different synoptic situations and seasons

+- and thus is suitable to characterize the strong vertical gradients in the upper troposphere and lower stratosphere (UTLS).
+The comparison to ERA5 indicates high positive and negative deviations in the UT which on average lead to a slightly positive bias (+20 %).
+In the LS, the bias rapidly increases up to a maximum of +55 % at 1.3 km altitude above the thermal tropopause (tTP), and decreases again to 15-20 % at 4 km altitude.
+This vertical structure is reproduced in all flights.
+The depth of the layer of increased bias is smaller at high tropopause altitudes and larger when the tropopause is located low.
+Our results also - 20 suggest a seasonality of the bias, with the maximum in summer exceeding fall by up to a factor of 3.
+During one field campaign, co-located ozone and water vapor profile observations enable a classification of the observations into tropospheric, stratospheric and mixed air using H2O-O3 correlations.
+It is shown that the bias is higher in the mixed air while being small in tropospheric and stratospheric air which highlights that excessive transport of moisture into the LS plays a decisive role for the formation of the bias.
+Future climatological studies should consider the analysed lower-stratospheric moist bias in ERA5. - 25 Our results show that a better representation of mixing processes in NWP models could lead to a reduced LS moist bias that, in turn, may have a positive impact on weather and climate forecasts.
+The moist bias should be borne in mind for climatological studies using reanalysis data.